jakobgerstenlauer/Sentiment_Analysis_on_Movie_Reviews/README.md

-# Sentiment Analysis with LSTM
-Sentiment Analysis on Movie Reviews
+# Sentiment Analysis based on Movie Reviews using Recurrent Neural Networks (LSTM and PLSTM)

 #Dependencies
 python 2.7